VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vassiliki
 my friends also call me Vasso or Vassy.

-🌈 I am a Software Engineer student of 42 in Paris and I'm pursuing a master in UI/UX design.
+🌈 I am a Software Engineer student of 42 school in Paris and I'm pursuing a master's in UI/UX design.
 My goal is to become a "good" full stack developer🥞 not only in skills but also ethical.
 Yes I am a dreamer, but I'm not the only one 😉

 ✨ You can see some of my work here, or by visiting my [portfolio](https://vdor.me).